Loveh District

 Loveh District (بخش لوه) is in Galikash County, Golestan province, Iran.
 Its capital is the city of Sadeqabad.

 History

-In 2009, Galikash District was separated from Minudasht County in the establishment of Galikash County, which was divided into two districts of two rural districts each, with Galikash as its capital and only city at the time.
+In 2010, Galikash District was separated from Minudasht County in the establishment of Galikash County, which was divided into two districts of two rural districts each, with Galikash as its capital and only city at the time.

-After the 2016 National Census, the village of Sadeqabad was elevated to the status of a city.
+The village of Sadeqabad was converted to a city in 2018.

 Demographics

 Population

 At the time of the 2011 census, the district's population was 15,612 people in 4,330 households.
 The 2016 census measured the population of the district as 15,716 inhabitants in 4,609 households.